saidwho12/hamza/README.md

 ![Example of Complex Arabic rendered using Hamza](https://user-images.githubusercontent.com/70410392/119927778-20933180-bf48-11eb-82ff-c52524985130.png)

 # Why?
-_Hamza_ was written primarily for the development of _Hadi_ (MSDF text renderer), _Hamza_'s goal was to be a pure C OpenType library.
+_Hamza_ was written primarily for the development of a text rendering library, _Hamza_'s goal was to be a pure C OpenType library.
 I wrote this because I wanted a simpler API for shaping and dealing with caches, atlases, and glyph attributes.
 I needed the knowledge on OpenType to write an efficient and powerful renderer.
 This is even more exacerbated especially for a language like Arabic or Chinese with often thousands of glyphs and complex interactions.

 ## Basic Usage